SRILSHUKLA/AUTOCAD-PLAN-GENERATOR/README.md

 - **Editable CAD Output**: Generated DXF files are compatible with all major CAD software
 - **Intuitive UI**: Drag-and-drop upload and instant download of output files

+##Dataset Attribution

+This project utilizes architectural samples inspired by the Cubicasa5K dataset for development and testing.
+Cubicasa5K is a high-quality floorplan dataset provided for research purposes.
+Please cite appropriately if you use this dataset in your work.

 ## Technologies Used

 - Python (Flask)